tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 As an example, let’s consider the ANOVA F-test filter.

 `class_score_aov` is a subclass of `class_score`.
-The subclass can also include additional properties specific to its implementation.
+Any additional properties specific to the implementation can be added in the subclass.
 For example:

 ::: {.cell layout-align="center"}